wenjian80/soak8_lab/README.md

 #login master
 #change your database ip in database.yaml
+#Change the ip to "Database private ip" in your labinfo.txt
 #Eg sed -i 's/IPCHANGE/10.0.0.4/g' database.yaml
 #Check contents if it is change #more database.yaml